Day 3 - October 23, 2012

 |Sea-watching from the now defunct wind shelter|

 Like I said, today was an incredible day.
-We had more highlights - the continuing Baird's Sandpiper, good looks at Hoary Redpolls, an immaculate adult Glaucous Gull, and an owl that I flushed near camp that was either a Saw-whet or a Boreal (though I am leaning towards Boreal).
+We had more highlights - the continuing Baird's Sandpiper, good looks at Hoary Redpolls, an immaculate adult Glaucous Gull, and a Boreal Owl that I flushed near camp.
 Just a great day at the coast!

 In the above photo, taken near sunset, you can see two boats traveling east.
 We didn't know it at the time, but these boats were part of a rescue mission to search for a man that had disappeared when out hunting.
 Unfortunately the man hadn't been found by the time we arrived back in Moosonee and it was almost certain that he perished.